opensafely-core/ehrql/docs/tutorial/using-ehrql-as-part-of-a-study/index.md

 You can run a single action using [`opensafely exec`][1].

-In your Codespace, open a terminal (XXX) and run:
+In your Codespace, open a terminal by pressing `Ctrl+J`, and run:

 ```
 opensafely exec ehrql:v1 generate-dataset dataset_definition.py --dummy-tables dummy-data